 Point data based on records in the UK Marine Recorder Snapshot.

 Sheltered to extremely sheltered full salinity mixed substrata (cobbles, boulders and pebbles on sediment) characterised by a canopy formed by a mosaic of the wracks Ascophyllum nodosum and Fucus vesiculosus.
-The red seaweed Polysiphonia lanosa can often be found as an epiphyte on the A. nodosum.
-The mussel Mytilus edulis often occurs in clumps, and provides further suitable substrata for the attachment of fucoids and red and green seaweeds such as Polysiphonia spp. and Enteromorpha intestinalis or the barnacle Semibalanus balanoides.
-Winkles are common and Littorina littorea and Littorina obtusata/mariae may occur in high densities, while species such as the limpet Patella vulgata, the crab Carcinus maenas and the whelk Nucella lapillus may occur on and around the boulders.
+The red seaweed Vertebrata lanosa can often be found as an epiphyte on the A. nodosum.
+The mussel Mytilus edulis often occurs in clumps, and provides further suitable substrata for the attachment of fucoids and red and green seaweeds such as Polysiphonia spp. and Ulva intestinalis or the barnacle Semibalanus balanoides.
+Winkles are common and Littorina littorea and Littorina may occur in high densities, while species such as the limpet Patella vulgata, the crab Carcinus maenas and the whelk Nucella lapillus may occur on and around the boulders.
 Gammarids can be found underneath the boulders or among the seaweeds, while tube-forming spirorbids are found on the boulders, shells or on the F. vesiculosus.
 Infaunal species including the polychaetes Arenicola marina and Lanice conchilega may occur in the sediment between the cobbles.

 A sparse S. balanoides, P. vulgata and L. littorea community (BLitX) can occur above this biotope.
 On shores with a proportion of smaller cobbles and boulders, large A. nodosum plants become uncommon and F. vesiculosus dominates the canopy (Fves.X).
 F. vesiculosus also tends to replace A. nodosum in areas with freshwater influence.
 Below this biotope are either a Fucus serratus dominated biotope (Fserr.X) or a M. edulis dominated biotope (Myt.Myt).